glv/bindery/README.md

 If you want to publish in both electronic and paper formats, Bindery is probably not for you.
 Bindery is targeted at electronic books only.

+## Acknowledgments

+In February 2013, about a year and a half after initially writing Bindery, I discovered the [Python Epub Builder][pyepub], written by (apparently) Bin Tan.
+It was more complete than Bindery was at the time, and it inspired me to work on Bindery again, and gave me some valuable ideas.

 [adobe indesign]: http://www.adobe.com/products/indesign.html
 [asciidoc]: http://www.methods.co.nz/asciidoc/
 [best software writing]: http://www.apress.com/9781590595008